Lisha-07/cybersecurity/05encryption.md

 ## 🔹 Asymmetric Encryption
 - Uses two keys: public key (for encryption) and private key (for decryption).
 - Used for secure key exchange and digital communication.

----

-## 🔑 Hashing
+Hashing

-- Converts data into a fixed-length string.
+Converts data into a fixed-length string.

+One-way process - cannot be reversed.

-- Used for secure data integrity verification.
+- Used for password storage and integrity

+Common Algorithms: SHA-256, MD5 (deprecated)

+## Digital Signatures and Certificates

+Ensure authenticity and non-repudiation.

+A digital signature uses private key to sign data and public key to verify.

+Certificates (X.509) are issued by Certificate Authorities (CAs) for trust verification (used in HT